Is drawing Haram? Drawing is a lot like an addiction. Many people draw as a hobby. They chose drawing as their profession.

 For this reason, although all the Fuqaha’is agree on the legitimacy of the image of the inert world, one or two jurists have disagreed on the issue of the legitimacy of the image of plants.

-However, the pure and acceptable thing is that the picture of the plants is also included in the picture that is permissible.
+However, the pure and acceptable thing is that the picture of the plants is also included in the picture, which is permissible.

 Such as Dr. Yusuf Al Kardawi – Hafizahullah – said –